Exodus Books

 Trade Paperback, 288 pages

-Christians ought to have the best perspective on pain, but too often we produce pat answers or try to identify the sin that is supposedly the cause of hardship.
-Philip Yancey aims to guide us toward a more biblical view while also encouraging us to accept pain without ignoring it or trying to understand its purpose.
-The fact is, we live in a fallen world where bad things happen to everyone, and often there is no reason behind it that humans can know or comprehend.
-It may not be a pleasant or neat answer, but it's the one Scripture offers, and developing neat systems to explain it away won't do anything to assuage its effects on earth.
+Christians should have the best perspective on pain, but we often produce pat answers or try to identify the sin that is supposedly the cause of hardship.
+Philip Yancey aims to guide us toward a more biblical view while also encouraging us to accept pain without ignoring or trying to understand it.
+We live in a fallen world where bad things happen to everyone, and often there's no reason we can know or comprehend.
+It's not a neat answer, but it's the Scriptural one, and explaining it away won't lessen its reality.

-Yancey begins with a discussion of the biology of pain, it's effect on our lives and the different forms it takes.
-Next he looks at the universality of suffering, the relationship of God to suffering, and whether it's a divine mistake or all part of the plan.
-Finally (and this is the most practical, and in many ways, the best part of the book), he suggests the proper Christian response to suffering, how we ought to reach out to those in pain and how we can comfort them.
+Yancey begins with the biology of pain, its effect on our lives, and its different forms.
+Next he looks at the universality of suffering, God's relationship to suffering, and whether it's a divine mistake or part of the plan.
+Finally (this is the most practical and best part of the book), he suggests the proper Christian response to suffering, how to reach out to those in pain and how to comfort them.

 This isn't a philosophical treatment.
-Yancey's solution to the problem of theodicy (how can suffering and a good God coexist?) is biblical, but some of a more analytical bent or who are familiar with the history of Western thought may be unsatisfied on an ethical and rational level.
+Yancey's solution to theodicy (how can suffering and a good God coexist?) is biblical, but some who are familiar with the history of Western thought may be unsatisfied on an ethical and rational level.
 That isn't the point, however.
-Yancey admits the validity of philosophical investigation of such matters, but here his concern is to demonstrate that God is present in our suffering and that often His comfort is mediated to those in pain through the service of others.
+Yancey admits the validity of philosophy, but here his concern is to demonstrate that God is present in our suffering and that often His comfort is mediated to those in pain through the service of others.
 Easy to read and filled with compassion, Where Is God When It Hurts? is an excellent practical response to one of mankind's most enduring and troubling questions.

 Did you find this review helpful?